Polygamy

 noun, の adjective

 One husband, many wives.
-Sounds a bit sketchy.
 This is polygamy.